-The low-frequency crystal oscillator provides an internal load capacitance of typical values provided in the Table 32 kHz Crystal Oscillator Characteristics.
+The low-frequency crystal oscillator provides an internal load capacitance of typical values available in Table 32 kHz Crystal Oscillator Characteristics.
 This internal load capacitance and PCB capacitance can use a crystal inferior to 12.5 pF load capacitance without external capacitors as shown in the following figure.